ljljolinq1010/zebrafish-single-cell-multi-omics-study/README.md

 The repository contains scripts and data from the study: "Dissecting the Regulatory Logic of Specification and Differentiation during Vertebrate Embryogenesis"

-1. scenicplus.ipynb notebook is used to reconstruct gene regulatory networks using the SCENIC+ pipeline
+1. "scenicplus.ipynb" notebook is used to reconstruct gene regulatory networks using the SCENIC+ pipeline

 2. folder data: